 - ½ tsp smoked paprika

 For the balls

-- 2 cups cooked green or French lentils (about ¾ cup raw*)
+- 2 cups cooked and cooled green or French lentils (about ¾ cup raw*)

 - 2 tbsp coconut or olive oil for cooking